 The KJV, NKJV, ASV, NIV render the Greek terms

 gune as “man” and “woman,” while a few other versions (NRSV, ESV) translate the original words as “husband” and “wife,” though inconsistently within the same context.

 This diversity is due to the fact that the Greek words serve a dual function.
 In other words, the same words for man and woman are also used for husband and wife.
-It is the context that determines which English word should be employed.
+In such a case, the context must determine which English word should be employed.

 Neither the immediate passage nor the surrounding context warrants the rendition of “husband” or “wife.”
 Certainly, it is not suggested that Christ is the head of only husbands.

-Thus, it would appear that while the apostle, in this context, is discussing the principle of headship within the assembly of Christian worship, nonetheless, the principle of headship applies generally — in the home (cf. Eph.
-5:22ff), in the church, and even beyond — in our societal relationships.
+Thus, it would appear that in this context the apostle is discussing the principle of headship within the assembly of Christian worship, nonetheless, the principle of headship applies generally — in the home (cf. Eph.
+5:22ff), in the church, and even beyond in our societal relationships.

-Exactly how it is to be applied in every situation in these various settings is the tough question.
+Exactly how this principle is to be applied in various settings is the tough question.

 authenteo simply means to act authoritatively; to exercise authority.